-The Group's comprehensive economic activities for the financial year 2024 were:
+The Group's comprehensive economic activities for the financial year 2024 were: 1.
+Climate change mitigation

-- 1. Climate change mitigation - 3.18.
+- 3.18.
 Manufacture of automotive and mobility components - 5.1.
-Construction, extension and operation of water collection, treatment and - 3.
-Sustainable use and protection of water and marine resources - 2.2 Urban wastewater treatment
+Construction, extension and operation of water collection, treatment and supply systems - Sustainable use and protection of water and marine resources Urban wastewater treatment